Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Scale translation procedure.
 After receiving the consent of the first author of the WSCS scale for its adaptation (MH), it was translated into Polish by two psychologists fluent in English – each of them translated it independently.
 Then, two researchers (one of them was the author of this article) based on two versions of the translation, established one, which was subjected to a back-translation procedure carried out by a professional English translator.
 The original and back-translated versions were rated as compatible by a person who spoke American English as a native language.
 The translated scale was subjected to psychometric verification.

 Data collection procedure.
 Participants were recruited using the Ariadna Nationwide Research Panel.
 The socio-demographic profile of people registered in the Panel reflects the profile of Poles using the Internet.
 Their participation in the study was voluntary, for which they were rewarded with points exchanged for gifts, in accordance with the Panel’s loyalty program.
-Applying recommendations for data quality assurance in Internet research (Berinsky, Margolis, Sances, 2014), in Sample 1 two attention tests were administered in the form of instructions such as: “If you are reading this, check three.”
+Applying recommendations for data quality assurance in Internet research (Berinsky, Margolis, Sances, 2014), in Sample 1 two attention checks were administered in the form of instructions such as: “If you are reading this, check three.”
 These commands were placed in the middle and end of the form, between the items of the questionnaires used to validate the WSCS (see Study 2).
 Sample size and all statistics are reported only for people who passed both attention tests, data from the remaining participants (eight people) have been removed.

 Data analysis procedure.
 In study 1, to verify the psychometric properties of the Polish version of the WSCS scale (WSCS-PL), internal consistency analysis (Cronbach’s α) and confirmatory factor analysis (CFA) were conducted.
 Using the sample size calculator for structural equation models (Soper, 2022), it was calculated a priori that the minimum sample size sufficient to verify the model structure, assuming a minimum predicted effect size of .10 and a minimum statistical power of .80 is 200 subjects.
 Data collected in Study 1 were also used to verify the measurement equivalence of the tool concerning gender and age.
-For this purpose, multigroup confirmatory factor analysis (MGCFA) was performed.
+For this purpose, multi-group confirmatory factor analysis (MGCFA) was performed.
 Groups differing in age were distinguished based on the division proposed by other authors (e.g. Ginevra et al., 2020).
 People aged up to 39 years were included in the group of young adults (n = 109), and people aged 40 to 65 years (n = 125) were included in the group of middle-aged adults.

 Data analysis

-Scale structure analysis.
+Structural validity.
 To confirm the one-dimensional structure of the WSCS-PL, CFA was performed using the maximum likelihood method.
 Two models were tested, in model 1 the properties of the full version of the scale were tested, and in model 2 properties of the shortened version.
 The fit of the model to the data was determined using the following indicators: normalized chi-square (χ2/df), CFI (comparative fit index), SRMR (standardized root-mean-squared residual), and RMSEA (root-mean-square error of approximation).
 Conventional criteria for assessing model fit were used: χ2/df ≤ 3:1, CFI ≥ .95, SRMR ≤ .08, RMSEA ≤ .08 (Hooper, Coughlan, Mullen, 2008; Hair et al., 2014).
 Due to the violation of the assumption of multivariate normal distribution of variables, the bootstrap technique was used with 1000 samples drawn with a confidence interval of 95% (Brown, 2015).

-Scale measurement equivalence analysis.
-Using MGCFA, three different levels of measurement equivalence were tested: configurable (construct), metric, and scalar.
+Measurement equivalence.
+Using MGCFA, three different levels of measurement equivalence were tested: construct, metric, and scalar.
 Since the measurement equivalence analysis process is comprehensively described in the literature (e.g. Lubiewska, Głogowska, 2018), it will only be briefly presented below.
-Testing configural equivalence allows us to answer the question of whether we measure the same or a different construct in different groups.
+Testing construct equivalence allows us to answer the question of whether we measure the same or a different construct in different groups.
 Metric equivalence refers to equal factor loadings between groups, and its confirmation means that the measurement unit used (e.g. points on a Likert scale) is equal (interpreted in the same way, identical) in all studied groups.
 Scalar equivalence refers to the equivalence of regression constants (intercepts) for individual scale items in the compared groups.
 Establishing scalar equivalence validates testing of differences between means in the study groups; establishing metric equivalence only allows the use of a tool to examine relationships between variables analyzed in different groups for which this level of equivalence has been established.
 Therefore, this is the minimum level of equivalence that should characterize a tool used in scientific research whose aim is to study the relationships between various variables in different groups.
 Following the recommendations of Chen (2007), all three levels of equivalence were assessed by the deterioration of the values of the CFI and RMSEA parameters, and the cut-off points were the values recommended for small samples (N ≤ 300; ΔCFI ≥ .005; ΔRMSEA ≥ .010).
 The Δχ2 value was provided for informational purposes only and its significance was not taken into account when determining subsequent levels of measurement equivalence (Putnick, Bornstein, 2016).
 Psychometric analyses were performed using the SPSS statistical package (version 28) and SPSS Amos (version 26).

 Results